lommaks777/pesonalisev2/.qoder/repowiki/en/content/Personalization Engine/Personalization Engine.md

 4. **Send context to AI model**: Uses `personalizeLesson` service to combine template and profile data for GPT-4o-mini processing
 5. **Process AI response**: Parses and validates generated JSON content with fallback mechanisms
 6. **Generate HTML output**: Formats personalized content using `formatPersonalizedContent` service

+When a user profile is not found, the engine follows an alternative path:
+- Load the base template using `loadLessonTemplate`
+- Format the default template content using `formatDefaultTemplateContent`
+- Return HTML with a call-to-action to complete the user survey

 ```mermaid
 sequenceDiagram